geeksblabla/geeksblabla.community/articles/enset-experience/index.md

 All these questions were running through my mind after I finished my first year of the _cycle d'ingénieur at ENEST Mohammedia_.
 But looking back, I realize now that all of these concerns stemmed from one thing: **Fear**

-When I first considered joining an IT club, I had so many doubts. _Should I even join?_ I already study computer science—wouldn't it be better to join a club that focuses on soft skills, like public speaking?
-If I joined an IT club, wouldn’t I just be doing more of the same thing?
-On top of that, I barely kept up with my studies in my first year.
-Would I even be able to handle the extra workload?
-Would it just be a waste of time?

-All these questions were running through my mind after I finished my first year of the _cycle d'ingénieur at ENEST Mohammedia_.
-But looking back, I realize now that all of these concerns stemmed from one thing: **Fear**.

 ## A Little About Me

 Hi everyone, I'm Achraf Hardizi, a second-year student in Software Engineering and Cybersecurity at ENSET Mohammedia.
 I’m also the Co-Lead of the **Google Developer Group on Campus** at ENSET. _Wait—where’s the fear you just talked about?_ Don't worry, I wrote this blog for everyone who's been in the same situation as I was and also to show the power of **Clubs**.